AlfrescoPremierServices/hc-harvester/README.md

 ### Software requirement

-You of course need Ansible in order to use this playbook (version 2.4 minimum is needed as we use the xml Ansible module).
+You of course need Ansible in order to use this playbook.
+Tomcat port autodetection logic may not work if you're using Ansible lower than 2.4 as it uses the xml module.
+This xml module in turn require python-lxml 2.3 or above, whi in turn require python 2.7.
+If you can't satisfy this requirement you may want to try disabling the Tomcat port autodeteection (see bellow).

 Ansible-vault is also needed in order to store and access sensitive informations like passwords.

+Remote machines will need python.
+Version 2.7 of python is recommended as a minimum.
+The playbook may stiil run on 2.6 if tomcat port autodetection is disabled.
-Remote machines will need python 2.7 and SuSE based systems also need the ython-xml module installed..
+SuSE based systems also need the python-xml module installed before being able to play the playbook.

 You need SSH access to the target infrastructure together with administrative rights on the machine (small packages may be required - e.g. python2-lxml).
 The playbook has been written and tested with Ansible 2.7.